Enhanced spreading in continuous-time quantum walks using aperiodic temporal modulation of defects: Model

 where $N_{\text{ID}}(m)$ is the number of blocks where all elements are identical and $N_{\text{T}}(m)$ is the total number of blocks examined.
 That is, $BP(m)$ computes the probability of observing a subsequence of length $m$ consisting entirely of zeros or ones.
 For instance, $BP(3)$ corresponds to the proportion of subsequences $000$ or $111$ among all possible consecutive triplets in the sequence.
-In Appendix~\ref{sec:app_exact_BP} we provide exact results for the periodic and random sequences.

-As a baseline reference we consider the random sequence.
+As a baseline reference, we consider the random sequence.
 Then we compute the relative binary persistence

 This quantity captures the nontrivial deviation from randomness and has a clear interpretation: (a) $RP > 0 $ means a tendency to persistence of values, (b) $RP = 0$ means no persistence of patterns, (c) $RP < 0$ means an anti-persistent behavior, where the values tend to alternate frequently.